Chatbots: All you need to know in 2018

 “We’re rewriting rules in changing the way people communicate.
 Simplicity on the front end of the chatbot is an illusion created by skilful experience design.
 Hidden behind this is an interconnected web of Deep learning algorithms, data science, analytics, communication design, large-scale integrations, flow optimizations, monitoring, tracking, error checking, escalations and the works”

-One of the key reasons for the explosion of chatbots is that every major platform in the world including Google, Microsoft, Facebook and Whatsapp are opening up their platforms for businesses to interact with their customers via chatbots.
+One of the key reasons for the explosion of chatbots is the interest being shown by major platforms globally.
+Google, Microsoft, Facebook and Whatsapp are opening up their platforms for businesses to interact with their customers via chatbots.

 This means that by using an omnichannel chatbot platform (Text + Voice capable) like ORI, companies can now build one chatbot and deploy it on multiple channels.
 Thereby, achieving economies of scale through distribution.